What does the vaccine consist of? What is a vaccine and how is it used for vaccination. Modern classification of vaccines

 Pneumonia without specifying the pathogen

-Pneumonia due to other infectious agents, not elsewhere classified
+Pneumonia caused by other infectious agents, not elsewhere classified

 Acute bronchiolitis